Last Updated on September 17, 2021

 However, my philosophy has always been to stay out of conflicts and courtrooms.
 If a client won’t pay, I seek a quick amicable settlement or just walk away.

-To engage in distributing unclaimed assets all you need is a certain amount of aggressiveness.
+To engage in distributing unclaimed inheritance all you need is a certain amount of aggressiveness.
 The business doesn’t come to you.
 You must go out and drum it up.
 Finding the recipients is the easy part.
 It is harder to dig up substantial unclaimed assets.
 How did I do it?

 How To Find The Leads